-The general obligation bonds of the State of Texas (the "State") offered by the Texas Water Development Board (the "Board" or "TWDB") hereby, acting on behalf of the State, are the State of Texas Water Financial Assistance Bonds, Series 2016A (Economically Distressed Areas Program) (the "Bonds").
-The Bonds, together with other general obligation bonds heretofore issued or to be issued in the future pursuant to Article III, Sections 49-d-8 ("Section 49-d-8"), 49-d-9 ("Section 49-d-9"), 49-d-10 ("Section 49-d-10") and 49-d-11 ("Section 49-d-11") of the Texas Constitution (the "Constitution") to augment the funding of the Texas Water Development Fund II, a fund within the State Treasury ("Development Fund II"), are hereinafter referred to collectively sometimes as the "Water Assistance Bonds," The Bonds, together with other Water Assistance Bonds heretofore issued or to be issued in the future for the Economically Distressed Areas Program Account of Development Fund II (the "EDAP Account"), are hereafter referred to sometimes as the "EDAP Bonds."
-Water Assistance Bonds heretofore issued or to be issued in the future for the Financial Assistance Account of Development Fund II (the "Financial Assistance Account"), are hereinafter referred to sometimes as the "Financial Assistance Bonds."
-Water Assistance Bonds heretofore issued or to be issued in the future for the State Participation Account of Development Fund II (the "State Participation Account"), are hereinafter referred to sometimes as the "State Participation Bonds."
-No Financial Assistance Bonds or State Participation Bonds are being offered pursuant to this Official Statement.
-The debt service schedules for the EDAP Bonds that will be outstanding upon the issuance of the Bonds are attached hereto as APPENDIX D.
+The general obligation bonds of the State of Texas (the "State") offered by the Texas Water Development Board (the "Board" or "TWDB") hereby, acting on behalf of the State, are the State of Texas Water Financial Assistance and Refunding Bonds, Series 2018A (the "Bonds").
+The Bonds, together with other general obligation bonds heretofore issued or to be issued in the future pursuant to Article III, Sections 49-d-8 ("Section 49-d-8"), 49-d-9 ("Section 49-d-9"), 49-d-10 ("Section 49-d-10") and 49-d-11 ("Section 49-d-11") of the Texas Constitution (the "Constitution") to augment the funding of the Texas Water Development Fund II, a fund within the State Treasury ("Development Fund II"), are hereinafter referred to collectively sometimes as the "Water Assistance Bonds."
+The Bonds, together with other Water Assistance Bonds heretofore issued or to be issued in the future for the Financial Assistance Account of Development Fund II (the "Financial Assistance Account"), are hereinafter referred to sometimes as the "Financial Assistance Bonds."
+Water Assistance Bonds heretofore issued or to be issued in the future for the Economically Distressed Areas Program Account of Development Fund II (the "EDAP Account") are hereinafter referred to sometimes as the "EDAP Bonds."
+Water Assistance Bonds heretofore issued or to be issued in the future for the State Participation Account of Development Fund II (the "State Participation Bonds."
+No EDAP or State Participation Bonds are being offered pursuant to this Official Statement.

-The Bonds are being issued pursuant to a resolution adopted by the Board on March 3, 2016 (the "Bond Resolution"), the Constitution and laws of the State, including particularly Section 49-d-8 and Section 49-d-10, Subchapter L of Chapter 17 of the Texas Water Code, as amended (the "Act") and Chapter 1371, Texas Government Code, as amended ("Chapter 1371").
-The Bond Resolution delegates to an authorized representative of the Board authority to complete the sale of the Bonds pursuant to the terms of an approval certificate (individually the "Approval Certificate" and together with the Bond Resolution, the "Resolution") and a particular bond purchase agreement entered into with respect to the Bonds (the "Purchase Agreement") between the Board and the underwriters listed on the cover page hereof (the "Underwriters").
+The Bonds are being issued pursuant to a resolution adopted by the Board on December 7, 2017 (the "Bond Resolution"), the Constitution and laws of the State, including particularly Section 49-d-8, 49-d-9 and 49-d-11, Subchapter L of Chapter 17 of the Texas Water Code, as amended (the "Act"), Chapter 1207, Texas Government Code, as amended ("Chapter 1207") and Chapter 1371, Texas Government Code, as amended ("Chapter 1371").
+The Bond Resolution delegates to an authorized representative of the Board authority to complete the sale of the Bonds pursuant to the terms of an approval certificate (the "Approval Certificate" and together with the Bond Resolution, the "Resolution", and a particular bond purchase agreement entered into with respect to the Bonds, (the "Purchase Agreement") between the Board and the underwriters listed on the cover page hereto (the "Underwriters").
 Capitalized terms not otherwise defined herein have the meanings given to said terms in the Resolution.